johnwarden/jonathanwarden.com/content/theory/2024-11-20-entropy-as-uncertainty.md

 Now intuitively, it feels like uncertainty should be something we can "add up".
 And further, we have already said if there is only 1 possibility, uncertainty should be zero.
 Uncertainty measured as the log of the number of possibilities meets these criteria.

-So the uncertainty about the suspect becomes $log(2) = 1$, and uncertainty about the weapon is also $log(2) = 1$.
+So the uncertainty about the suspect becomes $log(2) = 1$, and uncertainty about the weapon also becomes $log(2) = 1$.
 The total uncertainty becomes $log(2) + log(2) = log(4) = 2$.

-A log scale is especially useful when the number of possibilities is large.
+A log scale is especially useful when the number of possibilities is very large.
 Suppose there are 1,000,000 suspects.
-Multiplying this by possibilities for weapons, motives, times of death, etc., can yield trillions of combinations.
+Multiplying this by the number of possibilities for weapons, motives, times of death, etc., can yield trillions of combinations.

 If there are a trillion possibilities, instead of saying there's "1,000,000,000,000 possibilities-worth" of uncertainty, we say there are $log(1,000,000,000,000) = 39.86$ bits of uncertainty.